Prashant804/first-repository/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Prashant Yadav.
 ========================================================================================================================================

-I am currently a student findind a learning about softwares.
+I am currently a student finding ways to learn more softwares.

 * 🖥️  See my portfolio at [My Portfolio](http://myportfolio-coral-alpha.vercel.app/)
 * ✉️  You can contact me at [001prashantydv108@gmail.com](mailto:001prashantydv108@gmail.com)